Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 index:
   - metamorphe
 permalink: /races/metamorphe/
-excerpt: "Metamorphes are creatures who can change shape."
+excerpt: "Metamorphes are descendants of the Fey, retaining the ability to change shape at will and use fey magic."
 tags:
   - Race
 source: "Fillumir's Guide to the Feywild"